farzaa/DeepOverwatch/README.md

 model.predict(INSERT_LOADED_IMAGE_HERE)
 ```

-The only preprocssing I do can be found in the ```load_images_for_model``` method.
+The only preprocessing I do can be found in the ```load_images_for_model``` method.
+Be sure to do this same preprocessing before trying to ```predict``` on an image.
 DeepOverwatch only works on screenshots that were taken in a game running at 1920x1080.
 You *can not* run the game at a different resolution and resize the image to 1920x1080.

 If you want the dataset and want to train your own neural net you can get it here.
 Its a fat 10GB file.
 Once you get it, extract the the mp4 files within the ZIP file into a folder name ```clips``` and place this folder in the root directory of this project.
 Than, simply uncomment the ```convert_clips()``` line and go!
 This will take a while.